Our Dedicated Board

 John is fascinated by the history of Port Oneida and has done extensive research about the area.
 He is dedicated to preserving the farms and landscape for future generations.
 After 27 years with a career in the creative area of advertising, he retired in 1989 as ‘Manager of Professional Communications for the International Division of the Upjohn Company.
 With his acquired skills in carpentry, electrical wiring and plumbing, he rehabilitated the 1880’s retirement farm in Frankfort that he and his wife now call home.
 John served on our board for many years and now serves on the Adaptive-Use Committee.

-Neil is a retired architect, after a 37 year career.
+Neil Schoof Neil is a retired architect, after a 37 year career.
 He and his wife live in Suttons Bay after many years in Chicago.
 Neil volunteered on the Old Wicker Park Committee, and a community group in one of Chicago’s Landmark Districts where they lived.
 His architectural work included buildings in the Landmark District where he was guided by the Secretary of Interior Standards for historic preservation.
 He currently volunteers as a driver for ShareCare in Leelanau County.
-Neil is Chair of our Adaptive-Use committee, focused on the rehabilitation plans for two historic structures, bringing his expertise in maintaining the historic integrity of the properties.
+Neil served on our Board of Directors for three years and currently serves as Chair of our Adaptive-Use committee, focused on the rehabilitation plans for two historic structures, bringing his expertise in maintaining the historic integrity of the properties.

 Our Founding Directors